xiongh15/xiongh15.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to Flotu Lab, Department of Chemical Engineering, Tsinghua University
+* PhD candidate, currently signed in to Flotu Lab, Department of Chemical Engineering, Tsinghua University